Mo-Ouail-Ocf/Reinforcement_Learning_Projects/readme.md

-# AI Projects: Reinforcement Learning & Computer Vision
+# AI Projects: Reinforcement Learning

 Welcome to my repository of personal AI projects!
-Here, I share the work I'm doing in the fields of Reinforcement Learning (RL) and Computer Vision (CV).
+Here, I share the work I'm doing in the field of Reinforcement Learning (RL).

 ## Contents